rss logo

 Deploying Certificates

-Once the AD CS has been properly configured, we can request a Workstation certificate from any Domain Computer.
+Once AD CS is properly configured, we can request a Workstation certificate from any domain-joined computer.

 Manually from the Certificate Management Console